 the Council shall inspect the Land and thereafter provide written confirmation to the Owner within 10 Working Days of the inspection date as to whether or not the Council considers that Substantial Implementation has been achieved and whether it was achieved on or before the Substantial Implementation Target Date.

-The Owner shall carry out TRICS compliant surveys of Occupiers of and visitors to the Residential Units within the relevant Development Parcel which for avoidance of doubt shall consist of a minimum of 50% (fifty percent) response rate from those surveyed
+The Owner shall carry out TRICS compliant surveys of Occupiers of and visitors to the Residential Units in respect of each Development Parcel which for avoidance of doubt shall consist of a minimum of 50% (fifty percent) response rate from those surveyed

 no later than 4 (four) months from the date the first Residential Unit is Occupied within the relevant Development Parcel (and if a Travel Plan is submitted in respect of more than one Development Parcel then in respect of the date of Occupation of the first Residential Unit within all of the relevant Development Parcels); and

-9.2 in the same calendar month of the following first, third and fifth anniversary thereof and thereafter every other year until up to 5 (five) years from the date upon which the first review is conducted pursuant to paragraph 8.1 above.
+9.2 in the same calendar month of the first, third and fifth anniversary thereof from the date upon which the first review is conducted pursuant to paragraph 9.1 above.

-The Owner shall submit a revised Travel Plan in respect of the relevant Development Parcel(s) to the Council for its approval incorporating results of the surveys carried out in paragraph 8.1 above within 2 (two) months of conducting such surveys
+The Owner shall submit a revised Travel Plan in respect of the relevant Development Parcel(s) to the Council for its approval incorporating results of the surveys carried out in paragraph 9.1 above within 2 (two) months of conducting such surveys